sidor2/root-account-use-alarm/README.md

-# Welcome to your Root Account Use Alarm CDK Python project!
+# Welcome to the Root Account Use Alarm CDK Python project!

 1. RootAccountUseAlarm deploys an EventsBridge alarm.
 - Use if you already have a CloudTrail enabled that you want to use